We All Kill Time - But Rarely on Purpose

 A long-form essay.

-The real benefit isn’t novelty - it’s intention.
+The real benefit isn’t novelty - it’s purpose.

 Things to Do While Waiting in Public (Airports, Lines, Cafés)